 NDR is complementary to both endpoint detection and response (EDR) security information and event management (SIEM).
 SIEM is often seen as the ‘eyes and ears’ of your security operation.
 Some NDR solutions are standalone, but others require a SIEM to be in place.

-As one third of Gartner’s SOC (Security Operations Centre) Visibility Triad, NDR works with EDR and SIEM to significantly reduce the risk of attackers operating undetected inside your infrastructure.
-You can find out more about the SOC Visibility Triad in our blog.
+As one third of Gartner’s SOC (Security Operations Centre) visibility triad, NDR works with EDR and SIEM to significantly reduce the risk of attackers operating undetected inside your infrastructure.

 Whether you have a SIEM already or are looking to implement one, NDR can be a simple addition.